10ne1a0216/10ne1a0216/README.md

 - 🌱 I’m currently learning ...Github
 Just created a file name called "practicefile"
 Created a new branch with name "branch1"
+Created a file 2 in main and successfully merged inot branch1

 <!---